Netanel6/MatrixHomeTest/README.md

 This repository includes
-keystore.properties file in the root path, you can generate apk as release or debug mode.
+keystore.properties file in the root path, you can generate apk as release or debug mode using matrix.android in root/app file.

 NetworkManager is the only class is JAVA.
 I admit I had some problems with the T generic type and the Any type with Kotlin so I've decided to write this class in JAVA so you will see my writing skills in JAVA too